top of page

 02. Choose your business structure and register your business

-Select a legal structure for your nail business, such as a sole proprietorship, partnership, limited liability company (LLC) or corporation.
+Choose a legal entity for your nail business, such as a sole proprietorship, partnership, limited liability company (LLC) or corporation — For example, learn how to start an LLC in New York. or how to start an LLC in Massachusetts.
 Consult with an attorney or accountant to determine the most suitable option based on your goals.
-Register your business and obtain the necessary permits and licenses to operate legally.
-If you're unsure how to name your business and haven't settled on one yet, consider using a business name generator to come up with a catchy and memorable option.
+Register your business and obtain the necessary permits and licenses, as well as insurance to operate legally.

 register your nail business